caewok/fvtt-elevated-vision/README.md

 - [ ] Token HUD to place the token "on the ground".
 - [ ] Use mousewheel to adjust elevation setting.
 - [ ] Fix sizing of current elevation display.
 - [ ] Better display of elevation values by color on a scene.
-Possibly a red gradient or red to blue gradient.
+Possibly a red to blue gradient.
 - [x] Adjust shadows based on terrain elevation.
 - [x] Fix visual errors that can arise when moving tokens around with multiple shadows present.